 Calculating social media ROI is not a dark art

 Effective ad spend is notoriously difficult to master, particularly without real-time analytics to assess performance.
-Few businesses will waste $600,000 on ineffective social media marketing, but many will be unable to demonstrate any kind of ROI for their efforts.
+Few businesses will waste $600,000 on ineffective social media marketing, like how this one small business had a budget of more than $600,000 for Facebook ad campaigns back in 2014, but many will be unable to demonstrate any kind of ROI for their efforts.

 However, social media ROI is more than simply keeping the bosses happy about budget spend.
 Measuring and acting upon social media ROI information can be applied immediately in a way that less organized and less statistical competitors cannot.